amin-khodajoo/amin-khodajoo/README.md

 ###

-<h4 align="left">I'm a passionate Junior Front-End Developer with a keen interest in creating responsive and user-friendly websites.
+<h4 align="left">Hi ,  I'm a passionate Junior Front-End Developer with a keen interest in creating responsive and user-friendly websites.
 I love exploring new web technologies and improving my skills every day.
 Currently, I'm working with HTML, CSS, JavaScript, and React to build amazing web experiences.
-Feel free to check out my projects and contributions</h4>
+Feel free to check out my projects and contributions.</h4>

 ###